-State laws, regulations and policies referenced in the specificate the Medicaid agency or the operating agency (if applicable).
-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
-Service Title:
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through

+the Medicaid agency or the operating agency (if applicable).

+vice Type:

+Other Service

+· · · · · · · · · · · · · · · · · · · e authority to provide the following additional service not

+- cified in statute.

+Ser vice Title:

-Supported Living
+Sup oported Living

-HCBS Taxonomy:
+HC BS Taxonomy:

 Category 1: Sub-Category 1:

 02 Round-the-Clock Services 02031 in-home residential habilitation

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):
+Ser vice Definition (Scope):

 Category 4: Sub-Category 4:

 These are direct and indirect services provided to participants who live in a private home that is owned, leased or rented by the participant or provided for the participant's use via a Special or Supplemental Needs trust and located in Pennsylvania.
-Supported Living services are provided to protect the health & welfare of participants by assisting them in the general areas of self-care, health maintenance, wellness activities, meal preparation, decision making, home management, managing personal resources, communication, mobility and transportation, relationship development and socialization, personal adjustment, participating in community functions and activities and use of community resources.
+Supported Living services are provided to protect the health and welfare of participants by assisting them in the general areas of self-care, health maintenance, wellness activities, meal preparation, decision making, home management, managing personal resources, communication, mobility and transportation, relationship development and socialization, personal adjustment, participating in community functions and activities and use of community resources.
 Through the provision of this service participants will be supported to live in their own home in the community and to acquire, maintain or improve skills necessary to live more independently and be more productive and participatory in community life.

-This service is billed as a day unit and includes indirect support for periods of time that the participant does not need direct support in their home and community.
+This service is billed as a day unit and includes indirect support for periods of time that the participant does not need direct support in his or her home and community.
 The Supported Living provider, however, must ensure that direct support is provided as needed to achieve desired outcomes, facilitate participation in the community and mitigate risks.
 The Supported Living provider must also ensure that on-call staff are available to support the participant 24 hours a day.
 The type and degree of assistance, support and guidance are informed by the assessed need for physical, psychological and emotional assistance established through the assessment (including the Health Risk Screening tool) and person-centered planning processes.